Automated Evaluation can Distinguish the Good and Bad AI Responses to Patient Questions about Hospitalization: Results

 \section{Results}

 For each of the $100$ patient cases, we collected responses from $28$ different AI systems, yielding a total of $2800$ AI responses \cite{soni2025OverviewArchEHRQA2025}.
-Each AI response was independently evaluated by three human experts on three dimensions (Table \ref{tab:evaluation-dimensions}), resulting in $8400$ judgments per dimension.
+Each AI response was independently evaluated by three medical student annotators on three dimensions (Table \ref{tab:evaluation-dimensions}), resulting in $8400$ judgments per dimension.
 Table \ref{tab:label-distributions} summarizes the distribution of annotation labels across dimensions.
 On the \textit{answers-question} dimension, most system responses were labeled \textit{yes} ($45.5\%$) or \textit{partially} ($31.4\%$).
-On \textit{uses-evidence} and \textit{uses-knowledge}, fewer responses were labeled \textit{refutes} ($7.3\%$) or \textit{conflicting} ($3.8\%$).
+Severe error labels were relatively rare: on \textit{uses‑evidence}, $7.3\%$ of judgments were labeled \textit{refutes}, and on \textit{uses‑knowledge}, $3.8\%$ were labeled \textit{conflicting}.
 A majority vote (at least two judgments out of three) of annotators yielded a \textit{yes} decision for \textit{answers‑question} in $45.9\%$ of cases and for \textit{uses‑evidence} in $88.3\%$ of cases.

 Table \ref{tab:agreement} reports inter‑annotator agreement.
 Exact three‑way agreement occurred $40.2\%$, $66.0\%$, and $45.0\%$ of the time for \textit{answers‑question}, \textit{uses‑evidence}, and \textit{uses‑knowledge}, respectively.
 After binarizing labels to \textit{yes} vs. \textit{no}, three‑way agreement increased to $75.7\%$, $67.1\%$, and $49.2\%$, respectively.
 Mean pairwise agreement was $58.1\%$, $76.5\%$, and $62.2\%$ for the three dimensions and similarly rose after binarization.
-Fleiss's $\kappa$ values were $0.347$, $0.222$, and $0.159$ for \textit{answers‑question}, \textit{uses‑evidence}, and \textit{uses‑knowledge}, respectively, indicating moderate agreement and underscoring the challenging nature of the comprehensive rating task.
+Fleiss' $\kappa$ values were $0.347$, $0.222$, and $0.159$ for \textit{answers‑question}, \textit{uses‑evidence}, and \textit{uses‑knowledge}, respectively, indicating moderate chance-corrected agreement for \textit{answers-question} and lower agreement for the other two dimensions, consistent with the subjective nature of open-ended clinical text judgments.